Everything we know about the Switch 2

 Besides Pokemon and Metroid, there's another upcoming first-party title that could be heading to the Switch 2.
 Towards the end of 2024 thousands of people were invited to playtest a new Switch Online feature.
 When the playtest started, some participants ended up streaming the unannounced game on YouTube and Twitch, with the game reportedly looking like a Minecraft-style building game mixed with a social hub.

 Hints have also been dropped about a few upcoming titles could be heading to Nintendo's next console from third-party developers.
 Layers of Fear developer Bloober Team, who developed the recent Silent Hill 2 Remake, have teased an in-the-works title that has been dubbed Project M. Studio boss Piotr Babieno has spoken briefly about the game, saying it is "extremely important" to their long-term plans, and that it is heading to "Nintendo platforms".
-The mysterious title, which fans previously thought was linked to a bizarre teaser trailer that Nintendo released which ended up being for the next Famicom Detective Club game, will be unveiled later this year.
-This timeline fits in with when the Switch 2 is rumoured to be getting revealed, while Babieno's comments could indicate Project M is a cross-gen game.
+Fans previously thought the mysterious title was linked to a bizarre teaser trailer that ended up being for the latest Famicom Detective Club game.

 It also looks like the upcoming remaster of Yooka-Laylee will be heading to the Nintendo Switch 2.
 A trailer that dropped during October 2024 curiously announced that the game would be coming to "Nintendo Platforms", along with the PS5, Xbox Series X/S and PC.
 The game's developer, Playtonic, took this tease a step further by announcing on X that the game would simply be coming to "Nintendo", with no reference to the Switch and the eyes emoji next to this cheeky hint.